 5 Ways to Make Money While You Sleep

-5 Ways to Earn Passive Income
+Earn Passive Income

 Imagine going to bed at night and waking up the next morning with money in the bank.
 It might sound like pie-in-the-sky or a scam, but in fact, it is possible to create a home business that works for you even while you’re sleeping, spending time with family, or doing any other activity.

 Often referred to passive income, the term is a bit of misnomer.
 Yes, you can make money while you sleep, but it’s not as simple as set-it-and-forget-it.
 It takes planning and systems to generate money while doing nothing.
 Essentially, passive income involves making money on something after the initial investment of time or money.
 For example, if you buy stocks, they can earn (or lose) money once you've made the purchase (money investment).
 Or, if you write a hit song, you can continue to make money each time that song is played.

 You invested time to write it once, and it continues to make money.

 While passive income does involve an initial investment of time and/or money, once you have it created, they can be maintained with minimal effort.
 If you’re interested in creating a business that works even when you’re not, here are a few ideas.

 Blogging may be one of the most on-going labor-intensive ideas on this list, yet it can still be created and managed on a part-time schedule.
 The best blogs for passive income offer highly sought-after and compelling information.
 Blogs that provide information have a variety of monetization options including: